-The Beneficent Spiritist Center União do Vegetal is a religion with Christian and reincarnacionist foundations that uses the Hoasca Tea (also known as ayahuasca) in its rituals, prepared with two Amazonian plants, the Mariri vine (Banisteriopsis caapi) and the leaves of the Chacrona bush (Psicotria viridis).
-In the União do Vegetal (UDV), the Hoasca Tea is also known as, “Vegetal” and the disciples drink it during sessions for the effect of mental concentration.
+The Beneficent Spiritist Center União do Vegetal (UDV) is a religion with Christian and reincarnationist foundations.
+In its ritual, the UDV makes use of Hoasca, a tea prepared with two Amazonian plants, the Mariri vine (Banisteriopsis caapi) and the leaves of Chacrona, a small tree (Psicotria viridis).
+In the UDV, Hoasca Tea is also known as “Vegetal” and UDV members drink it during sessions for the effect of mental concentration.

-The UDV has the objective to contribute to the spiritual development of the human being, for the improvement of his/her intellectual qualities and moral virtues, without distinction of race, sex, creed, social class or nationality.
+The objective of the UDV is to contribute to the spiritual development of the human being and the improvement of intellectual abilities and moral virtues, without distinction of race, sex, creed, social class or nationality.

 On July 22, 1961, deep in the Amazon Forest, José Gabriel da Costa (Mestre Gabriel) created the União do Vegetal with the objective of “bringing peace to the world,” as he himself said to his disciples.
-In that moment, Mestre Gabriel was in the company of his wife, Raimunda Ferreira da Costa (Mestre Pequenina), their children and a few rubber tappers.
+In that moment, Mestre Gabriel was accompanied by his wife, Raimunda Ferreira da Costa (Mestre Pequenina), their children and a few rubber tappers.

 In January of 1965, Mestre Gabriel and his family moved to Porto Velho, Brazil, where the organization of the UDV began, first as Beneficent Association União do Vegetal and later, in 1970, as Beneficent Spiritist Center União do Vegetal, CEBUDV.

-The UDV developed in Porto Velho; where Mestre Gabriel instituted the Cadre of Mestre and the Body of Counsel of the União do Vegetal.
-After his passing in 1971, these Mestres of the Origin, founders of the CEBUDV, continued the work, expanding the UDV with the creation of Núcleos in many cities in Brazil and other countries.
+The UDV continued to develop in Porto Velho where Mestre Gabriel established and trained the leadership of the UDV: the Cadre of Mestres and the Body of Counsel of the União do Vegetal.
+After his passing in 1971, these founding Mestres of the Origin continued the work, expanding the UDV with the establishment of new UDV congregations (Núcleos) in cities in Brazil and other countries.